 Time is an excuse for all busy people.
 Educators are busy.

 This one may seem strange to non-educators who think of education as a “school hours” job with long summer breaks.
 In reality, it is the most consuming profession I’ve ever worked in.
 Most educators put in impressively long hours during the school year.
-Many also work extra jobs to supplement income, especially during the early years.
+Many teachers work extra jobs to supplement income, especially during the early years.

 In those early years, when it would have been most valuable, my teacher partner (TFI) and I often found the days blurring with little energy to do anything else.
 Our friends stopped expecting to see us during the school year.
 We worked and slept, and studied.
 This was a choice, and it wasn’t healthy – but it’s not at all uncommon.